thepcn3rd/mCrawler/README.md

-# webCrawler
+# mCrawler
-Designed to crawl sites to create a site map, extract email addresses, and allow the crawling to be done manually...
+Designed to crawl sites as you manually select them.

+This can be used to create a site map, extract email addresses, and extract other page links to crawl.